hggfhggf/kaggle-competitions/README.md

 # Kaggle Competitions

-This repository contains my solutions for Kaggle competitions, AI olympiads, and machine learning tournaments.
+This repository contains my solutions for Kaggle competitions.

-The goal of this repository is to collect practical notebooks, experiments, and final solutions for different computer vision, NLP, tabular, and optimization tasks.
+The goal of this repository is to collect notebooks, experiments, and final solutions.

 ## Repository Contents